MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/storagereplica/New-SRGroup.md

 ### -EnableCompression

 Indicates that this Storage Replica group should use SMB compression for data transfer.
+SMB compression is only used with TCP, and isn't supported on both SMB Direct and RDMA networks.

 ```yaml
 Type: SwitchParameter